Accident Adventure, or: shopping list - the sequel nobody wanted

 This is a note about interesting books of poetry which I failed to write about.

-Many years ago, I published a Shopping List in Angel Exhaust which was later published, adapted, in Failure of Conservatism.
+Many years ago, I published a Shopping List in Angel Exhaust which was later published, adapted, in my book Failure of Conservatism.
 As I explained, it began with an evening in the pub (1995?) with Simon Smith and Harry Gilonis.
 We had lots of arguments, then, where anti-modern people would challenge us to name good non-conservative books.
 The TLS reviewer of that book remarked that you couldn't "bring linguistic modernity into existence by decree" - passing over the list of 250 prized verbal artefacts of modernity as if he'd failed to read it.
 The naming was the catalogue of an imaginary museum of modern poetry, a decree bringing the recent past into official existence, and what aroused black fury on the part of those whose works didn't feature in it.

-Distracted no doubt by egoism, I failed to find space, even in four volumes, for many poets I do know about and whose work I admired.
+Distracted no doubt by egoism, I failed to find space, even in four volumes [later extended to seven, AD], for many poets I do know about and whose work I admired.
 This could be, as for Robert Smith, because their book hadn’t come out.
 They would include R Smith, Daniel Lane, Robert Hampson, Rod Mengham, David Kinloch, Peter Philpott, Steve Harris, Scott Thurston.
 My other website (www.pinko.org ) has extra material of this kind.
 There was also the possibility that I could search through the areas of darkness, and uncover some more poetry I actually liked.
 Shopping is too great a thing for anyone to aspire to perfection in it, but here are some faint notes anyway.
 It did occur to me that I could read up on mainstream poetry, in order to check that I had been right to ignore it.
 I pursued this project to some extent, but didn’t actually discover anything I wanted to write about.
 Extending the list into 1998 would have required financial resources which I just didn’t have.

 The search became a compulsive thing, like most collecting activities I suppose.
-I was criticised for the books I’d left out (this is always phrased as leaving people out, as if it was malice), but I am more concerned by the collector’s problem of grabbing too much, and listing books which are lacking in thrill-power.
+I was criticised for the books I’d left out (this is always phrased as leaving people out, as if it were malice), but I am more concerned by the collector’s problem of grabbing too much, and listing books which are lacking in thrill-power.
 After a certain point, reading threatens to take knowledge away rather than add it.
 A certain number of our poets suffered catastrophic drop-offs at some point – knowledge which made me constantly anxious.

 I suspect that at least 20,000 works of poetry were published in this period (1960-97).
-I have only read a tiny section of these, guided by a network of friends, wonderful but selective.
+I have only read a tiny portion of these, guided by a network of friends, wonderful but selective.
 I have the idea of suggesting the limits of the research I did by shining a brief light on the works I missed.
 No doubt many more discoveries remain to be made by critics more hard-working than I am.
 Showing what is outside the work shows its true shape.
 Perhaps I was struck down by languor and satiation after six years of the project.
 Maybe.
 But the prospect of discovering one more brilliant book buried on the margins is still intoxicating.

 Gerard Casey, South Wales Echo.
 Jeremy Hilton republished this work (in Fire, 17, 2002) on Casey's death.
 It had first come out, in a de luxe edition, from Enitharmon, in 1973, under the pseudonym of Gerardus Cambrensis.
 This is a remarkable long poem, heavily influenced by David Jones, a montage of 'memories and echoes' recalling the sights and sounds of 1920s Cardiff, along with departures into the mystic and the symbolic realms of the cosmos, referring to Boehme, Robert Fludd, Plotinus, etc.